nmanich/small-ebird-scripts/README.md

 extract-rows - Simple way to pull out rows based on matching specific text in a column.

-group-checklist-discrepancies - Checks for records on a shared group ID that are coded differently
+group-checklist-discrepancies - Checks for records on a shared group ID that are coded differently.

 one-row-per-species-per-block - This cuts the EBD down to 1 row for each unique coded species per block.